anishjha93/zerocode-wiki/New-Wiki-Home-(WIP).md

 Collaboration Made Easy
 ===
 Zerocode aims to make development and testing **easier and faster**, not _harder and slower_.
-Allows both Dev-team and Test-team to collaborate towards the highest **quality** of the software.
+Enables both Dev-team and Test-team to collaborate towards the highest **quality** of the software.